sungyoon-lee/convex_adversarial/README.md

 # Provably robust neural networks

-This repository is copied from https://github.com/locuslab/convex_adversarial Only slight change is made on some files in convex_adversarial/example.
+This repository is forked from https://github.com/locuslab/convex_adversarial Only slight change is made on some files in convex_adversarial/example.

 - 2D.ipynb: toy 2D data experiments